Web Trends For 2018

-Have you watched a programmer at their computer.
+Have you watched a programmer on their computer?
 Notice how rarely they touch the mouse.
-They use keyboard shortcuts because its faster.
+They use keyboard shortcuts because it's faster.

 Coming over the horizon, the next big step will be when we trade in the screen, the mouse, and perhaps also the keyboard for a headset that produces an environment that surrounds us completely.
 Virtual Reality.
 Augmented Reality.
 Integrated Reality.
-Especially watch one company in particular, MagicLeap take this to a new level, and where the mouse becomes history.
+Especially watch one company, in particular, MagicLeap takes this to a new level, and where the mouse becomes history.

 For many, the keyboard or other assistive technologies replace the mouse.
 Websites must be designed and built to avoid dead-ends, and enable efficient use without the mouse.

 At Propeller, most of what we're doing is helping brands with their existing sites.
 We're providing consulting on creating internal policies and external statements.
 We're providing 360° audits that include the 3 best-practice steps

 - Best in class software for full site automated scanning

 - Manual code reviews of templates and unique pages

 - Assistive technology and keyboard-only testing